theoryno3/pygr/README.txt

 "python setup.py build".
 This will build pygr but not install it in site-packages.

+IGB Installation
+Ensure that you have sourced the ${MOTIFMAP_ENV}/profile before proceeding.

+To compile, issue the following command
+    LDFLAGS="-L${MOTIFMAP_ENV}/lib64" python setup.py build

+Pyrex warnings are normal and should compile to completion if you are using gcc 4.1.2.
+If your system does not have this version, you will need to update your PATH and LD_LIBRARY_PATH to point to the gcc/4.1.2 that's shipped with motifmap-devel

+	export PATH=${MOTIFMAP_ENV}/deps/gcc/4.1.2/bin:$PATH
+    export LD_LIBRARY_PATH=${MOTIFMAP_ENV}/deps/gcc/4.1.2/lib:$LD_LIBRARY_PATH

+To install, issue the following command
+    LDFLAGS="-L${MOTIFMAP_ENV}/lib64" python setup.py install

+This should install the pygr module under
+    ${MOTIFMAP_ENV}/lib64/python2.6/site-packages

 Using Pygr
 ----------
 Check out the tutorials in the online docs!